 High-level financial analysis was undertaken to identify the required expenditures, savings, net present value, marginal abatement costs, and employment impacts of all Climate Emergency scenario actions in the CEEP.
 In both the BAU scenario and Climate Emergency scenario, buildings, transportation, and energy expenditures are made and savings occur.
-Financial information here is presented as the incremental additional expenditures required and costs and savings resultant from implementing the Climate Emergency scenario.
+Financial information here is presented as the incremental additional expenditures required and costs and savings resultant from implementing the Climate Emergency scenario actions over those that are expected to be incurred in the BAU scenario.